 Note: All sedums, except Sedum acre, are generally considered safe for tortoises.
 Do not feed Sedum acre.
 It's believed to be toxic.
 Misty Corton in South Africa (scroll down to link) also lists Sedum morganianum and Sedum frutescens as unsuitable for angulate tortoises due to their high oxalate content.

 As with other herbivorous tortoises, angulate tortoises' diet should be low in sugar.
 It may be wise to avoid feeding too much fruit, if any, because large amounts of fruit can promote flagellate (microscopic parasites) proliferation.
 Some keepers count squashes as vegetables and others as fruit.

+If you live in a cold area, you may want to bring your angulate in for the cold months.
 When indoors, strong UV lights like the high output (HO) T-5 reptile UVB fluorescent linear (long) tubes from Arcadia or Zoo Med are ideal.
 Use separate basking bulbs with the T-5 tubes.
 See the lighting page.

 My angulate babies love to hide and sleep in the warm, damp sphagnum moss.
 Every morning I dump warm water into the moss and stir it with my hands.

 Captive angulate tortoises are said to be susceptible to respiratory infections, skin infections, and shell rot if they are kept in a too damp environment.
 Some keepers have experienced tragic consequences, illness and death, from raising angulates too wet and cold.
 Constant high humidity was believed to be their "worst enemy" in captivity and the traditional recommendation was to keep angulates "bone dry."